 Find out all the details if pets are involved – Pets may well be fine, but make sure that you know upfront exactly what types of pets they have and how many there are.

 “Baby let’s play house”

-Watch out for smoker red flags – If we see tenants examining smoke alarms during inspections, we’re on guard: indoor smokers often disable smoke alarms to try to escape detection.
-If they ask whether the window screens are removable, it’s likely that they’re planning to lean out hte window to smoke.
+Watch out for smoker red flags – if we see tenants examining smoke alarms during inspections, we’re on guard: indoor smokers often disable smoke alarms to try to escape detection.
+If they ask whether the window screens are removable, it’s likely that they’re planning to lean out the window to smoke.
 Eventually, they may decide that it’s too much trouble to lean out the window.